isa-ulisboa/qgis-python/README.md

   - Function that creates a categorized legend for a vector layer from a dictionary; and function that creates a dictionary
     ```
     def create_categorized_legend(vlayer,attrib,dict):
         '''
         input:
         1.layer to render,
         2. string: attribute to use,
-      3. dictionary for the legend with key=attribute value and entries
+        3. dictionary for the legend where the key is the value the attribute takes, and the values are the class label (a string), the color (QColor object), and the opacity (float)
-      a) string: label,
-      b) QColor: color,
-      c) float: opacity
         no output
         '''
         # create categories from mydict
         categories=[] # empty list
         for myvalue, (mylabel,myQcolor, myopacity) in dict.items():